Ninjutsu

-Ninjutsu (忍術), shinobi no jutsu (忍びの術) and ninpō (忍法) are terms for the techniques and skills used by covert operatives, irregular warfare specialists and intelligence gatherers in pre-modern Japan known as ninja.
+Ninjutsu (忍術), shinobi no jutsu (忍びの術) and ninpō (忍法) are terms for the techniques and skills used by ninja, who were covert operatives, irregular warfare specialists and intelligence gatherers in pre-modern Japan.
 Some of these techniques are recorded in ninja scrolls, several of which have been published and translated.
 The study of these scrolls have changed the perception of ninja and ninjutsu.

-While there are martial arts schools that claim to be modern styles of ninjutsu, the historical lineage of these styles only go as far back as the 1950s.
+While there are martial arts schools that claim to be modern styles of ninjutsu, the historical lineage of these styles only goes as far back as the 1950s.